-This comprehensive financial aid website focuses on post-secondary school funding and lists college scholarships for the persons with a learning disability.
+This comprehensive financial aid website focuses on post-secondary school funding and lists college scholarships for people with learning disabilities.
 There’s also some information on ways to pay for private education institutions.
-One helpful part of this site is their Scam Alert section that lists the most common scholarship scams, including suspicious aid offers.
+One helpful part of this site is its Scam Alert section which lists the most common scholarship scams, including suspicious aid offers.
 You can also sign up for e-mail lists and discussion groups.
 All in all, it’s a very useful site that’s easy to navigate and straightforward in its presentation.

 This program is available to a current sophomore at a four-year university in the U.S. The student must have a disability, such as LD.
 The comprehensive program includes educational workshops, interview preparation, organized mentor programs, and continued support and coaching through the recruitment process via a leadership development program, plus a $1,000 award.

-Three $6,000 and three $2,000 awards available to high school seniors with LD who demonstrate leadership skills, scholarship and a high level of service to others; must be a member of Recording for the Blind and Dyslexic (RFB&D).
+Three $6,000 and three $2,000 awards are available to high school seniors with LD who demonstrate leadership skills, scholarship, and a high level of service to others; must be a member of Recording for the Blind and Dyslexic (RFB&D).